osgi/osgi.enroute.site/_tutorial_base/450-debug.md

 First switch back to the bndtools perspective (usuall the bndools icon is at the right top).
 Then double click the `bnd.bnd` file, select the `Run` tab and add the `osgi.enroute.webconsole.xray.provider` to the `Run Requirements` list.
 Since we use dependencies, this plugin will automatically drag in the web console and the required Jetty web server.

-And that is not all, the web console makes a rather noisy start by showing an unnecessary stack trace because it missing something from Deployment Admin.
-You can safely ignore this.
-{: class=bug }

 ![Run Window for adding XRay](/img/tutorial_base/debug-xray-0.png)